Adyen/adyen-salesforce-commerce-cloud/README.md

 Apple Pay configuration can be found [here](https://docs.adyen.com/plugins/salesforce-commerce-cloud/set-up-payment-methods/#set-up-apple-pay-on-the-web).

 ## Support

 For further questions regarding the integration to Adyen, contact the [Adyen Support Team](mailto:support@adyen.com) or your Adyen account manager.
 Supply as much information as possible: your merchant account, timestamp, order number, PSP reference, etc.

+## Contributing
+We strongly encourage you to join us in contributing to this repository so everyone can benefit from:
+* New features and functionality
+* Resolved bug fixes and issues
+* Any general improvements

+Read our [**contribution guidelines**](CONTRIBUTING.md) to find out how.

 ## Platform

 Read more information about the [Adyen platform](https://www.adyen.com/platform).

 ## Licence

 MIT license see LICENSE.